dchen327/pingmote/README.md

 - pyperclip (copy pasting)
 - PIL (for running `image_resizer.py`)

+## For Windows:
+- I cannot get pynput to work with PySimpleGUI (I've spent like 3 weeks on this)
+- For now, I'm triggering `pingmote_no_hotkeys.py` from AutoHotKey
+- The core issue is that both pynput and PySimpleGUI are blocking, and threading is weird

 ## For Mac:
 There seems to be some weird Mac GUI errors with Tkinter (testing soon)